 Termination: The first and last units on the network must be terminated to prevent transmission line data errors.
 This is done through the CTRM configuration selection for each controller.
 CTRM: Y is terminated; CTRM: N is not terminated.

-Refer to System Controller Configuration on page 3-23 to make these settings.
+Refer to System Controller Configuration on page 3-25 of this section to make these settings.

 Remote Inputs and Outputs